4156-project/WhatToEatToday/README.md

 [API Documentation](V1.0/RecommendationService-V1.0-api-docs.md) and make sure localhost:8080 is your base url to access these APIs.

-Let's have a quick test on ListAllCategoryName API which response with names of all categories without requiring a request body.
+Let's have a quick test on ListAllCategoryName API which responds with names of all categories without requiring a request body.

 http://localhost:8080/query/category/list/name (make sure you complete step 2)